Lissy93/dashy/docs/privacy.md

 There is very little complexity involved with Dashy, and therefore the attack surface is reasonably small, but it is still important to follow best practices and employ monitoring for all your self-hosted apps.
 A couple of things that you should look at include:
 - Use SSL for securing traffic in transit
-- Configure [authentication](/docs/authentication.md#alternative-authentication-methods) to prevent unauthorized access
+- Configure [authentication](/docs/authentication#alternative-authentication-methods) to prevent unauthorized access
 - Keep your system, software and Dashy up-to-date
 - Ensure your server is appropriately secured
 - Manage users and SSH correctly
 - Enable and configure firewall rules
 - Implement security, malware and traffic scanning
 - Setup malicious traffic detection
+- Understand the [Docker attack fronts](https://docs.docker.com/engine/security/), and follow [Docker Security Best Practices](https://snyk.io/blog/10-docker-image-security-best-practices/)

 This is covered in more detail in [App Management](/docs/management).